 4 – Grotta della Poesia

 Further down South in Salento between Roca Vecchia and Sant’ Andrea you will find another natural beauty, Grotta della Poesia or the caves of poetry.
 It is a huge sinkhole with crystal clear water and you can jump off the cliff into the refreshing sea and swim through an underground sea cave out to the sea.
 Bring your swimsuit with you and have a swim.
-If you’re a solo traveler like I am, just ask a group of people to watch your belongings.
+If you’re a solo traveller like I am, just ask a group of people to watch your belongings.
 There’s always a risk of course, but I’ve never had any bad experience so far (fingers crossed…).

 5 – Faro di Torre Sant’ Andrea